gopinathreddyreddy/testautomation/README.md

 # SOAP Web service test automation script :

-Generate test case from the log file and the scripts will webservice tests run automatically with expected results.:)
+Script will generate test case from the log files and runs tests (calling web services) automatically with expected results.:)